alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

+## Disclaimer

+<b>This code is provided free of charge.
+If you decide to deploy this on AWS (using the cloudformation script), you may incur charges related to the resources you are using in AWS (e.g. EC2, S3, Kinesis, etc.).</b>

 ## Data Generator

-This provides an easy way to generate data sample and push them to something like a AWS Kinesis stream.
+This tool provides an easy way to generate data sample and push them to something like a AWS Kinesis stream.

 The structure of the generated data can be defined within a configuration file.